haskhr/devasc2/m3/nso/README.md

   * On RedHat-based distributions: `yum install openconnect`
   * On Debian-based distributions: `apt install openconnect`

-> Example usage: `sudo openconnect -b dcloud-lon-anyconnect.cisco.com`
+> Example usage: `openconnect -b dcloud-lon-anyconnect.cisco.com`

 Be sure to use your own VPN target, then answer the interactive username and password prompts using your temporary credentials.